Casey Woods: Playing career

 After graduating from Starkville Academy, Woods played wide receiver for the Tennessee Volunteers from 2003 to 2007.
 He was a three-time letterman and played in 41 games as a receiver and holder on the field goal team.
 He was also named a team captain for his senior season in 2007.
 The Volunteers won 44 games during Woods' playing career, and had three 10-win seasons.

 Personal life

-A native of Starkville, MS, Woods is the son of longtime college coach Sparky Woods.
+A native of Starkville, Mississippi, Woods is the son of longtime college coach Sparky Woods.

 He graduated with bachelor's degrees in psychology and political science in 2006, and with a master's degree in sports psychology in 2008, all from the University of Tennessee.
 He was also a four-time Academic All-SEC selection.

-Woods is married to his wife, Lauren, and the couple has four children.
+Woods is married to his wife, Lauren, and the couple has five children.